Want to get involved in leadership at Miner? Or serve in a non-official volunteer role?

 Parent Representative (4 parents): Work with teachers and staff representatives on implementation of the Comprehensive School Plan (CSP).
 Review data in order to be informed about school needs and trends.
 Use assessment results to develop specific strategies for research-based school improvement.
 Ensure school alignment with strategic and specific goals and objectives of DCPS.
 Parent representatives on the LSAT do not need to be a member of the Parent Teacher Organization.

 PTO Officers are elected by the PTO membership by majority vote (one vote per household) and must have a student attending Miner (parent/guardian) or be employed at Miner (teacher/staff) at the time they are nominated and elected.
-All positions serve a 1-year term, with the exception of the Treasurer, which is a 2-yr term (pending approval of a bylaws amendment to be voted upon at the May 7 PTO meeting).
+All positions serve a 1-year term, with the exception of the Treasurer, which is a 2-yr term.

 President and Vice President (1 person each): Serve as the official representative of the PTO.
 Coordinate, facilitate, and preside at monthly PTO meetings.
 Hold regular Leadership Team meetings.
 Oversee PTO.
 Act as liaison between PTO and admin.
 Serve as the central coordinators to help connect parents, teachers, and staff.
 Oversee PTO and LSAT elections.
 Manage PTO administrative and general operations.
 Serve as PTO representative on LSAT (President).
 Sign contracts (President).
 Establish and maintain relationships with external organizations and partners with the Community Engagement Committee (President).
 Oversee the committee system as a whole, with emphasis on Committees not aligned with other Officers (VP).